Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 ```

 Provides a simple single command to restore, build, serve the extension via local hosting service and start the watch
 process to enable compile on save.
-This effectively enables compile on save based development with a full pipeline from save through local hosting service ingestion such taht you can see changes reflected within the browser as you undergo active development.
+This effectively enables compile on save based development with a full pipeline from save through local hosting service ingestion such that you can see changes reflected within the browser as you undergo active development.
 The following video demonstrates this command - [Video: A single command for restoring dependencies, building, serving with local hosting service, sideloading and compile on save](https://msit.microsoftstream.com/video/d1f15784-da81-4354-933d-51e517d38cc1?st=1627).

 Customization using apCliConfig.json as defined in the restore, build and watch commands will also apply to this command.